daniCh8/mixed-reality-surgery-assistance-2020/doc/patient-switch-instructions.md

 ![](./pictures/change-patient-guide/005.png)

-From here, press the *Add* button and select the project folder you used in the Project Download step.
+From here, press the *Add* button and select the project folder you used in the [Project Download](#project-download).

 ## Change Patient